robclu/leapfrog/README.md

 # Performance

-A snapshot of the results for a read heavy workload using a 16 core AMD 3950x CPU are the following (with throughput in Mops/second, cores in brackets, and performance realtive to `std::collections::HashMap` with RwLock):
+A snapshot of the results for the LeapMap on a read heavy workload using a 16 core AMD 3950x CPU are the following (with throughput in Mops/second, cores in brackets, and  performance realtive to `std::collections::HashMap` with RwLock):

 | Map              | Throughput (1) | Relative (1) | Throughput (16) | Relative (16) |
 |------------------|----------------|--------------|-----------------|---------------|